ricktbaker/beanstalk-nginx-php-fpm/README.md

 You'll find the base config files within the .ebextensions directory.
 You can modify as needed and they will take effect when you deploy.

+## Why not create a custom AMI?

+You can go this route, but then in a few months when you want to use the latest version of amazon linux you'll need to completely recreate your custom AMI all over again.
+That gets to be a pain over the course of time.
+So, why not just stick with the default AMI and handle all of your setup via .ebextensions?

 ## I don't understand what's happening when I deploy?